TeekshaHarish/FunFusion/README.md

 Since GameZoneX is a client-side web application, you can simply access it through your web browser without any installation.
 Run the index.html file present in the root directory [Visit Website](https://gamezonex.onrender.com/)

+## Contribution Guidelines

+Thank you for considering contributing to this project!
+We welcome contributions from everyone.

+Before contributing, please take a moment to review the following guidelines:

+1. **Reporting Bugs**: If you encounter a bug, please open an issue and provide as much detail as possible, including steps to reproduce the bug.

+2. **Feature Requests**: If you have a feature request, please open an issue and describe the feature you would like to see implemented.

+3. **Fork the Repository**: To contribute, fork the repository to your GitHub account.

+4. **Create a New Branch**: Create a new branch for your work based on the `main` branch.

+5. **Make Changes**: Make your desired changes to the codebase.

+6. **Commit Changes**: After making changes, commit them to your branch with clear and descriptive commit messages.

+7. **Create a Pull Request**: Once you have made your changes, create a pull request to submit them for review.

+8. **Documentation**: If you are contributing documentation, please ensure it follows our documentation style and is clear and informative.

+9. **Code Reviews**: All contributions will be reviewed by our team.
+We may provide feedback or request changes before merging your contribution.

+Thank you for helping improve our project!
+We appreciate your contributions.

 ## Usage